ycvogt/my_portfolio/posts/movies.md

 ## Analysis

-Which year has the most titles?
+From the first overview, we can see that most titles are modern, from around 2017-2021.

 ```
 sns.histplot(x='release_year', data=clean_df)